GIS: Geography: Information Science Courses

 Prerequisite: GIS 4043/L

-The Applications in GIS course strives to provide a balance between the "how-to" of using ArcGIS 10 and the "why" of GIS by explaining the roles GIS technology plays in analyzing local, regional, and international problems.
+The Applications in GIS course strives to provide a balance between the "how-to" of using ArcGIS Pro and the "why" of GIS by explaining the roles GIS technology plays in analyzing local, regional, and international problems.
 The course builds upon topics covered in Introduction to GIS (GIS 4043).
-Major components of the course include computer representation of geographic information, the construction of GIS databases, spatial analysis with GIS, application areas of GIS, and management issues that concern GIS.
-Examples include the study of geohazards, natural disasters, urban planning, homeland security/law enforcement, and marketing or location decisions.
-Laboratory exercises, case studies and course projects use true-to-life datasets to solve real-world problems.
-Offered both as a stand-alone course online and concurrently with GIS 5100 at the Pensacola Campus where graduate students will be assigned additional work.
-Permission is required.
-Credit cannot be received for both GIS 4048 and GEO 4152.
-Basic competency with ArcGIS software is required.
-Prior coursework including Introduction to GIS (GIS 4043 with lab) is recommended.
+Major components of the course include computer representation of geographic information, the construction of GIS databases, spatial analysis with GIS, application areas of GIS, and social and management issues that concern GIS.
+Applications in GIS will introduce the applied use of GIS (systems and science) in the study of geohazards, natural disasters, urban planning, homeland security/law enforcement, and marketing/location decisions.
+The course is directed at giving students an understanding of and experience with the practical uses of GIS software and data in these applications.
+Laboratory exercises, case studies, and course projects will use true-to-life datasets to solve real-world problems.
+The course will also focus on the development, execution, and presentation of GIS maps and materials.
+Since the visual communication of quantitative data is a vital skill for most GIS industries, this course will help you further develop your GIS skills by framing an issue, developing a set of high-quality GIS maps to illustrate the issue, and presenting a focused summary of your methodology and findings to your colleagues.
+Offered concurrently with GIS 5100 where graduate students will be assigned additional work.

 GIS 4071 Methods and Techniques in Environmental Resource Management and Planning